Did you know that March 4th

 • Proofread your materials, or ask ProofingQueen to review them

-In any case, please do march forth on March 4th to speak well, write well and help others do the same!
+In any case, please do march forth on March 4th − and every day − to speak well, write well and help others do the same!

 Cartoon with woman and man standing in front of a table with the sign "Apostophes" and a pile of apostrophes on the table.
 The woman turns to the man, saying "I really want one.
 I just don't know where to put it."